CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/fileimport.md

 ![import midi](images/fileimport_1.png)

-!!! tip "Correcting MIDI Files"
+!!! tip "Correcting MIDI files"
     When importing MIDI files, the position and length of notes that are too short (notes shorter than 32 cents) will be automatically corrected.

     Entering the notes as the original score can get a more natural voice, rather than leaving the tiny gaps between the notes.

-    Including the sokuon (っ, small tsu) in the lyrics and adjusting the timing of the vocalisation in the Timing adjustment screen will get a better song.
+    Including the sokuon (っ, small tsu) in the lyrics and adjusting the timing of the vocalization in the Timing adjustment screen will get a better song.

 ## Export MIDI Files